YuHu0621/Anagram/README.md

 Fixed an error in totalLetterCount, adding up all counts of all letters instead of setting masterCount to equal each count and overwriting it.

 Changed what min in getLeastCommonLetter is to a lower value (30 times the number of total candidates) and changed comment to be more accurate

+Renamed PrintCandidates() to printCandidates()

+Changed for loops to start from the bottom and go to the end where applicable

+Moved ch inside for loop in Word() constructor

+Automatically update word length when the count of any letter is changed, deleted if statement in FindAnagram() that did this after